Continental Deli Bar Bistro

 Forget slimy beans and pineapple rings, Continental Deli Bar Bistro in Newtown is serving up an elaborate spread of Ortiz anchovies, La Belle-Iloise sardines and mussels escabeche, alongside other European delicacies, straight from the can.
 That's right, ladies and gentlemen, the tin is in.

 Behind Newtown's Continental Deli is Porteño's Elvis Abrahanowicz and sommelier Joe Valore, and their dream is to share canned food with us.
 Really.
 Perhaps not the tin spaghetti that you grew up eating, but the marinated octopus and boquerones they grew up eating, alongside some tasty morsels they've made and canned themselves.

-As you walk into their Australia Street deli, you'll be greeted with shoulders of prosciutto hanging from the ceiling, glass cabinets stocked with mature cheese and shelves of obscure dry goods that you simply must have.
+As you walk into their Australia Street deli in Newtown, you'll be greeted with shoulders of prosciutto hanging from the ceiling, glass cabinets stocked with mature cheese and shelves of obscure dry goods that you simply must have.
 Welcome to heaven.
 The upstairs bistro has plenty of seats, but we like to prop ourselves at the deli counter or, if we're lucky, nab one of the two sun-soaked tables at the front.

 One side of the laminated menu is taken up entirely by tinned Ortiz seafood, including sardines, three types of anchovies and mussels, plus octopus, sea urcin and squid in ink to name a mere few.
 The kitchen kindly peels back the lid and adds a few wheat crackers to the side.
-Yes, it's expensive, but you'll be far from disappointed.
+Yes, it's a bit expensive, but you'll be far from disappointed.